eheyden/X-Team-59/x_team_rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
+Chat through Slack App and discuss on the task assignment.
 ## How will we will track progress (and follow-up) on completion of tasks